fetchai/cosmpy/.github/pull_request_template.md

 - [ ] Bugfix (non-breaking change that fixes an issue)
 - [ ] New feature (non-breaking change that adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to stop working as expected)
-- [ ] Something else (e.g. test, package, script, example, deployment, infrastructure, ...)
+- [ ] Something else (e.g. tests, scripts, example, deployment, infrastructure, ...)

 ## Checklist